PaulinaStypinska/talks-and-lectures-app/README.md

 ##### My ngMaterial components:
 * SELECT: filters events by genre, and venues by name.
 Displays only selected.
             On each choice, the venues and events scopes get reset so the original object is filtered.

-            NOTE: at this point, it has some UX limitations - it does not reset to a placeholder when another ngMaterial component is being used.
+**NOTE**: at this point, it has some UX limitations - it does not reset to a placeholder when another ngMaterial component is being used.
 It's one of the things I plan to be working on in the upcoming days.

 ```
     \\ passes 'chosen' genre from the UI component to the function as an argument, for example 'Sci fi'